zeph-yr/JDFixer/README.md

 The map will run at its original 14 JD because it is lower than your matching preference (21-16).

 ## Tournaments and MP
-- TA: JD slider and Preferences work as normal.
+- **Tournament Assistant:** JD slider and Preferences work as normal.
 Map JD display does not function.
 Avoid opening the Preferences menu in TA!
 You will be stuck in it until you relaunch the game.
 However if you do choose to get yourself stuck inside just before a match, your match will still play fine KEKW
-- MP: JD slider and Preferences work as normal.
+- **Multiplayer:** JD slider and Preferences work as normal.
 Map JD display functions only when you select a map from the song browser.
-- CustomCampaigns: JDFixer is disabled to respect CustomCampaign rules.
+- **CustomCampaigns:** JDFixer is disabled to respect CustomCampaign rules.

 ## About
 This is my first time writing a mod.
 I made it for my own needs but friends thought it useful so I think it would be beneficial to share it.
 I hope others find this useful.